 \section{System Model and Problem Formulation}

-We consider a downlink multi-UAV-aided wireless networks with the support of one IRS panel.
-Each UAV is equipped with a single antenna for serving a specific cluster with a group of users (UEs).
-Assume $N$ UAV corresponding to $N$ clusters of UEs, where each cluster consists of $M$ single-antenna UEs.
+We consider a downlink multi-UAV wireless network assisted by one RIS.
+Each UAV is equipped with a single antenna for serving a specific cluster of a group of users (UEs), in which it is assumed $N$ UAVs corresponding to $N$ clusters of UEs, where each cluster consists of $M$ single-antenna UEs.
 The UEs are randomly distributed in the coverage $C$ from the centre of each cluster.
 The channel between the UAV and UEs is blocked by the building, wall and concretes.
-Thus, we deploy an IRS panel with the $K$ elements for supporting the information transmission from UAVs to UEs.
+Thus, we deploy an RIS with $K$ elements for supporting the information transmission from UAVs to UEs.

-\subsection{System model}
+\subsection{System Model}